traject/traject/doc/extending.md

 This will also make available rake commands to install your gem locally (`rake install`), or release it to the rubygems server (`rake release`).

-There are two main methods to use a gem in your traject project, with straight rubygems, or with bundler.
+There are two main methods to use a gem in your traject project: with straight rubygems, or with bundler.

+### without bundler (straight rubygems):

-Without bundler is simpler.
+Without bundler may be simpler, at least at first.
 Simply `gem install some_gem` from the command line, and now you can `require` that gem in your traject config file, and use what it provides:

 ~~~ruby